Kirschi/ChromeOcrTranslateExtension/README.md

 # Chrome OCR Extension

 An MV3 Chrome/Edge extension that lets you draw a region on the current page, performs OCR using **Azure AI Vision (Image Analysis / Read)**, then (optionally) sends the recognized text to a translation provider (**Azure Translator** or **Google Translate API**).
 The recognized or translated text is overlaid inline in a small, movable bubble.
 Primary focus: Japanese (including vertical manga text) but it works for any language supported by Azure Vision (and translation provider).
+Currently only translates to `en`.

 This extension is intended for developers or power users.
 You must provide your own Azure Vision endpoint + key, and (optionally) either an Azure Translator key/endpoint or a Google Cloud Translation API key.